MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/redis-cache.md

 ## Management package

-### Install the npm module
+### Install the npm module for Azure Cache for Redis

-Use npm to install the Azure Redis Cache modules for JavaScript
+Use npm to install the Azure Cache for Redis modules for JavaScript

 ```bash
 npm install @azure/arm-rediscache